phasorpy.phasor#

 Return multi-harmonic phasor coordinates projected onto principal plane.

-Principal Component Analysis (PCA) is used to project multi-harmonic phasor coordinates onto a plane, along which coordinate axes the phasor coordinates have the largest variations.
+Principal component analysis (PCA) is used to project multi-harmonic phasor coordinates onto a plane, along which coordinate axes the phasor coordinates have the largest variations.

 The transformed coordinates are not phasor coordinates.
 However, the coordinates can be used in visualization and cursor analysis since the transformation is affine (preserving collinearity and ratios of distances).